Zhang Cheng (Han dynasty): Life

 In 189, after the warlord Dong Zhuo seized control of the Han central government and held the figurehead Emperor Xian hostage, Zhang Cheng wanted to gather like-minded people to rise up against Dong Zhuo's tyranny and overthrow him.
-At the time, Zhang Zhao (張昭), another younger brother of Zhang Fan and Zhang Cheng, was also serving as a Consultant (議郎) under the Han government.
-Zhang Zhao came from Chang'an to meet Zhang Cheng and tell him, "We can't defeat Dong Zhuo now because we aren't as powerful as him.
+At the time, Zhang Zhao (張昭), a younger brother of Zhang Fan and Zhang Cheng, was also serving as a Consultant (議郎) under the Han government.
+Zhang Zhao came from the new capital of Chang'an to meet Zhang Cheng and tell him, "We can't defeat Dong Zhuo now because we aren't as powerful as him.
 Besides, it'll take time for us to set your plan into motion.
 We'll need to draft civilians into military service, train them to be soldiers, gain support from the political elites, and so on.
 It's impossible to achieve all these at the moment.
 Dong Zhuo won't last long because he lacks legitimacy and relies solely on military power.
 Why don't we find someone to take shelter under, pledge allegiance to him, and wait for an opportunity to take action, and fulfil our ambitions."
 Zhang Cheng agreed with his brother.
 He then resigned from government service, returned home, gathered his family members and moved to Yang Province.